 Christina has five years of publisher management experience at H Code Media and MyLikes.
 A graduate of UC Davis, she studied Latin American history and Spanish, building upon a passion for language and social justice that began when she was young.
 From then on, participation in arts has been profoundly transformative.
 She hopes every child in San Francisco has the same chance to find their voice, partake in and create beauty and community, through art.

 Throughout elementary and high school, classical and pop choir, Guys and Dolls and Fiddler on the Roof formed the core of her extracurriculars.
-At UC Davis she participated in YEP, a mentorship program serving juvenile immigration detainees in Yolo County, and marveled at the vibrant artistic culture alive in Havana, Cuba.
-In San Francisco, she underwent hospice volunteer training and participates in the local chapter of Threshold International.
-She still enjoys concerts, the Sound of Music sing-along at the Castro, live walls, crafts, indoor gardening, aerial silks, SF Moma and the DeYoung, and the occasional salsa class.
+At UC Davis she participated in YEP, a mentorship program serving juvenile immigration detainees in Yolo County, and traveled abroad to Havana, Cuba.
+She still enjoys concerts, crafts, art installations, museums, and a good book.

 Anne-Louise Nieto is a Director of Strategy at Ross Stores, which operates Ross Dress for Less and dd's Discounts.
 Before joining Ross, she was a strategy consultant at The Boston Consulting Group, where she supported retail and consumer goods clients throughout the United States, Asia and Australia.
 Over nearly a decade of strategy experience, Anne-Louise has helped companies develop and execute strategic vision, and build capabilities to support growth - she strives to bring these skills to Leap.
 Anne-Louise is a strong believer in the power of arts education to inspire creativity and curiosity, new ways of approaching other subjects and foundational skills for a lifetime of learning and development.